Denise Low: Writer

 Her book of essays Natural Theologies: Essays about Literature of the New Middle West (The Backwaters Press 2011) is the first book of critical essays about contemporary grasslands-region literature.
-Three books by Low earned recognition from the Kansas State Library and the Kansas Center for the Book as Kansas Notable Books: Northern Cheyenne Ledger Art by Fort Robinson Breakout Survivors (2021)'; Ghost Stories of the New West: Prose and Poems (2010); To the Stars: Kansas Poets of the Ad Astra Project (2009); and Words of a Prairie Alchemist: Essays (2007).
+Three books by Low earned recognition from the Kansas State Library and the Kansas Center for the Book as Kansas Notable Books: Northern Cheyenne Ledger Art by Fort Robinson Breakout Survivors (2021); Ghost Stories of the New West: Prose and Poems (2010); To the Stars: Kansas Poets of the Ad Astra Project (2009); and Words of a Prairie Alchemist: Essays (2007).
 Ghost Stories was recognized by Circle of Minneapolis as one of the best Native books published in 2010.

 Words of a Prairie Alchemist was designated a 2007 Notable Book by the State Library of Kansas.
 Thailand Journal was named a notable book of 2003 by the Kansas City Star.
 Low's other book New & Selected Poems: 1980-1999 was published by Penthe Press.
 In 2005, she edited the Lawrence Arts Center's Wakarusa Wetlands in Word & Image for Imagination.
 She and her husband Thomas Weso co-wrote a biographical work on the poet Langston Hughes.

 Low has published over 20 books of poetry and essays and has received awards from the National Endowment for the Humanities, the Lannan Foundation, the Kansas Arts Commission, the Poetry Society of America and others.
-Low is also on the National Board of Directors for the Associated Writers and Writing Programs.
 She reads and lectures regionally as well as nationally.

 She has published poetry, reviews, articles about poetry and American Indian Literature in Midwest Quarterly, Kansas City Star, American Indian Literature, American Indian Culture and Research Journal, American Indian Quarterly, New Letters, North American Review, Conjuries, Connecticut Review, Yellow Medicine Review and others.

 Scholar Katie Wolf, in a review essay on Low's poetry and autobiography, describes it as containing "powerful messages about Native American identity and the influences ancestors can have on later generations of a family."

+Personal life

+Her husband was Thomas Pecore Weso (1953-2023), an author and a member of the Menominee Indian Nation of Wisconsin.
+They had founded Mammoth Publications, which specializes on Indigenous American literary works.